EN 099 Foundations of Writing

 3 credits (AS)

-EN 312 Advanced Expository Writing
+EN 312 Advanced Composition

 3 credits (AS)

 Students read and write essays, building on and extending skills developed in lower-division courses.
 Emphasis is on reading analytically, interpreting texts, and drawing on new ideas.
 Through frequent workshops, the course fosters self-confidence and encourages writers to become proficient editors of their own work.
-(Offered spring term) Prerequisite: EN 201 Academic Writing II
+(Offered spring term) Prerequisite: EN 201 Academic Writing II.

 EN 314 British Literature: To 1800